juljankrause/Salt_Typhoon/README.md

 # Salt_Typhoon
 Supplementary data for "Salt Typhoon and the Limits of 'Quantum Security': A Technique-Level Audit".
-Contains Channel/Device classifications and defensive technology mappings for all 42 MITRE ATT&amp;CK techniques documented in Joint Advisory AA25-239A.
+Contains Channel/Device classifications and defensive technology mappings for all 42 MITRE ATT&amp;CK techniques documented in Joint Advisory AA25-239A, and supplementary material (recommendations for controls)

 # Salt Typhoon Technique-Level Audit — Supplementary Data